 The MBA with a concentration in Accounting is designed to offer Thomas University accounting graduates with the extra credit hours and education required to become a licensed CPA in most states of the USA.
-Studies have shown that students that enroll in a master's program to satisfy the extra 30-hour requirement pass the exam at higher rates than those who merely study the missing material.

 The Thomas University MBA program with a concentration in Accounting is designed to offer a well-rounded postgraduate education to equip students with not only the knowledge required to pass the exam, but also other critical thinking and reasoning skills that have been shown to foster professional success.